 One of the single most important processes at any B2B company is forecasting, but for it to work you need accuracy, control and efficiency.
 An AccountingWEB survey in 2005 revealed that planning and forecasting are the processes that cause the most frustration (21%) but we know it doesn’t have to be that way.
-Most businesses need to evaluate their manual processes and put a better financial forecasting process in place for the future.
+Most businesses need to evaluate their manual processes and put a better financial forecasting process in place for the future so they can avoid any forecasting errors.
 We’re here to show you how.

 What is forecasting in business?

 Forecasting is commonly defined as “the process of making predictions of the future based on past and present data and most commonly by analysis of trends”, it is about being able to account correctly for earnings throughout the year.